 Blue Light Card Ltd (Blue Light Card, we, our, us) respects your privacy and is committed to protecting your personal data.

-This privacy notice aims to give you information on how we collect and process your personal data when you use our websites or mobile applications (together sites), use our services or otherwise correspond or deal with us.
+This policy aims to give you information on how we collect and process your personal data when you apply, or make a speculative application, for a role at Blue Light Card (whether this a temporary, permanent or contractor role).

-It is important that you read this privacy notice, together with any other notice that we may provide you on specific occasions when we are collecting or processing personal data about you, so that you are fully aware of how and why we are using your data.
-This notice supplements other notices but is not intended to override them.
+It is important that you read this privacy notice together with any other notice that we may provide you on specific occasions when we are collecting or processing personal data about you, so that you are fully aware of how and why we are using your data.
+This policy supplements other notices but is not intended to override them.

 Blue Light Card Ltd is the controller and responsible for your personal data.

 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO, using the contact details below:

 Charnwood Edge Business Park, Syston Road, Leicester, LE7 4UZ

 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK regulator for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please contact us in the first instance.